Skip to main content

 In turn, the Philippines might also be proud to become a laughingstock in the international community

 This is a meme I found on Facebook years ago.
 I'd like to further share the problem that the person marching on, while barely wearing anything, is laughed at.
-Sure, there are times that one should learn to ignore ridicule.
-However, some ridicule might be well-deserved, like the person who wear Pinoy Pride as a crown.
+Sure, there are times when one should learn to ignore ridicule.
+However, some ridicule might be well-deserved, like the person who wears Pinoy Pride as a crown.
 The person is ignoring poverty, corruption, incompetence, and is walking with a thumb tacks on his foot sole, never mind the pain it causes.
 The cartoon may represent the idea of, "Never mind what the international community thinks.
-I only care about what I think whether I'm right or wrong."
-Not accepting feedback is just as bad as accepting all feedback!
+I only care about what I think, whether I'm right or wrong."
+Not accepting feedback is just as bad as accepting all input!
 A balance still needs to be maintained!

 Hasn't the Philippines actually learned from the problem of pride?
 Two years ago, I wrote an intensive post discussing Venezuela's pride and protectionism.
 One may keep blaming the USA for Venezuela's poverty.
 However, newsflash, poor economic policies by the late Hugo Chavez and the current Venezuelan government, has contributed to it.
 This reminds me that maybe even if the Philippines will one day, God forbid, become like Venezuela, some people will still continue to glorify poverty, or even be proud of it.
 If material poverty was so good then why not try telling that to the Venezuelans, who left Venezuela?
 If only these people realize Venezuela's pride couldn't even provide edible meals for its own citizens!
 I'm not going to wait until Pinoy Pride economics takes the Philippines, to that direction.